 RECOGNIZED ARTISTIC DISCIPLINES

-Louisiana Project Grants provide funds for a wide variety of arts projects that meet specific community needs.
+Louisiana Project Grants provide funds for a wide variety of arts projects that can impact their region and/or meet specific community needs.
 Arts projects funded must focus on one or more of the recognized arts disciplines listed below.